 The playlist below is a 16-video full recap of the flight, assembled by Simon Plumpton‘s phenomenal YouTube account lunarmodule5 (You should see all of the other stuff there).
 Yes, it’s lengthy, but if you’re a super space nerd, it’s like good background music.
-It’s very much worth the watch for the launch and landing alone:
+It’s very much worth the watch for the launch (embedded below) and landing alone:

 The video is a compilation of official film and computer animation, painstakingly synchronized with audio recordings edited for times when the shuttle was out of contact (this was before TDRS satellites were around).